Future-of-Work-Readiness/FWR_BackEnd/README.md

-# Future of Work Readiness Platform
+# Future of Work Readiness Platform - Backend

 A comprehensive career readiness assessment platform that helps users evaluate their skills and prepare for the future of work across various technology sectors and specializations.